litunt/filters-ha/FiltersApp/README.md

 ```

 ## Running tests
 There are both unit and integration tests written.
+Since integration tests require connection to the database,
+the `Test Containers` library is being used to set PostgreSQL container up only during running tests, so that
+it would not be necessary to start the real database up.
 To write test scenarios, `Jupiter` library is used,
 as well as `WebMVC` to emulate REST requests and `Mockito` to imitate beans.

 ## Using application locally